hpaxton2/thai-inspection/README.md

 <LI>The details for each violation were not pertinent to the task at hand and were causing duplicate rows for each restaurant, so all repeating elements were grouped in a SQL query while leaving only the count of violation for each grade date.
 </UL>

-2. In addition to submitting working code for the ETL job, please include the schema design along with a quick explanation for the choices made.
+<strong>2.
+In addition to submitting working code for the ETL job, please include the schema design along with a quick explanation for the choices made.</strong>

 <UL>
 <LI>My schema design consists of a new base table and a column list.